Fast, secure, risk-free booking guaranteed.

-To experience all that America’s first national park has to offer, Yellowstone guided backpacking trips are the way to go.
+To experience all that Yellowstone has to offer, guided backpacking trips are the way to go.
 Away from the crowds, you’ll learn about the rich history of the park from a certified guide who will lead you safely during the day and help you set up camp under the stars at night.
-On this 20-mile, four-day adventure, your group will experience Yellowstone the way few others do—off the beaten path and into the backcountry wilderness.
+Experience America’s first national park the way few others do—off the beaten path and into the backcountry wilderness.
 The best thing about it is that everyone can participate, regardless of their skill level.
 From easier hikes to rigorous leg-burners, here you’ll find it all!
 Hike across river valleys, summit as many peaks as you wish, explore mountain ridges, relax in gorgeous campsites, and let your guide organize an ideal backpacking trip for you.
 And if photographing wildlife is your thing, this is the best way to ensure you’ll have the most action in front of your lens!
 Find out more about some of the best (and most photo-worthy) hikes in Yellowstone.

 What you get on this adventure: